Chapter 5: Choosing Your Lens

 Uses and Gratifications

 Application to music research: Why do people listen to sad music when they’re already sad?
-Uses and Gratifications suggests they’re actively seeking it to fulfill a need—perhaps emotional validation, catharsis, or social connection with others who understand their feelings.
+Uses and Gratifications suggests they’re actively seeking it to fulfill a need, perhaps emotional validation, catharsis, or social connection with others who understand their feelings.
+Sachs, Damasio, and Habibi (2015) reviewed the literature on this “paradox of sad music” and identified multiple gratifications including aesthetic appreciation, emotional regulation, and social bonding.
 You could survey listeners about their motivations and see which gratifications predict music choices.

 Variables: The Building Blocks of Hypotheses